xaya1001/obsidian-Chemical-Structure-Renderer/README.md

 ## Compatibility Note
 Due to overlapping functionalities, please be aware that this plugin may conflict with the [Obsidian-Chem](https://github.com/Acylation/obsidian-chem) plugin, as both plugins transform 'smiles' code blocks.
 Therefore, we recommend not enabling both plugins simultaneously to avoid any potential issues.

+## Render service
+In the settings, the 'server' field is set to a ketcher+indigo service hosted by me.
+If you have privacy concerns and wish to switch to your own service, you can set up a service following the tutorial in the link below.
+Once you have set up your service, you can change the 'server' field to your own domain URL.

+tutorial link: in progress

 ## Settings
 In the plugin settings, you can specify the width of the rendered image and the server address to use for rendering.